George Gilder

 George Franklin Gilder (/ˈɡɪldər/; born November 29, 1939) is an American investor, author, economist, and co-founder of the Discovery Institute.
 His 1981 book, Wealth and Poverty, advanced a case for supply-side economics and capitalism during the early months of the Reagan administration.
 He is the chairman of George Gilder Fund Management, LLC.

-Early years and personal life
+Early life and education

 Gilder was born in New York City and raised in New York and Massachusetts.

+His father, Richard Watson Gilder II, was killed flying in the United States Army Air Forces in World War II when Gilder was two years old.

 He is a great-grandson of designer Louis Comfort Tiffany.
-His father, Richard Watson Gilder, was killed flying in the United States Army Air Forces in World War II when Gilder was two years old.